harshika1509/demo-repo/README.md

 ##### I got this change

-"Feel happy for the change"
+"Feel happy for the changes."